Sustainable Ag Internships

 Independent Project

+Interns in this program will also complete an independent project throughout the summer.
+This gives the students an opportunity to dive deeper into a topic that interests them.
 Examples of previous intern projects include mushroom cultivation, worm composting systems, and mulch systems.

-Gretchen Ivers designed and built a chicken tractor at Stable Days Youth Ranch in summer 2021.
+Pictured at right: Gretchen Ivers designed and built a chicken tractor at Stable Days Youth Ranch in summer 2021.

 Farm Field Days